-- Sell long stock at a loss and purchase a call option: The taxpayer would (1) sell the stock and recognize the loss; (2) the next day, purchase a call option (an at or out-of-the-money call option will suffice) which triggers the wash sale rule; (3) the following day, repurchase the stock and (4) sell (either later that day or the following morning) the call to recognize the loss.
-Note that this last step (4) will not trigger the wash sale rule.
-Therefore, the taxpayer in this example can buy back the shares in less than 31 days as long as they bought a call option on the same stock in between the two transactions. - Sell long stock at a loss or cover short sale at a loss and replace the investment with an exchange traded fund (ETF) tied to the company's industry or sector.
-In this way, the ETF effectively serves as a temporary approximate substitute for sold stock(s) and still enables you to recognize the loss on your original position that was sold at a loss without the application of the wash sale rule since the ETF will not be deemed substantially identical to the disposed of securities.

-Anchin Observation: This transaction can be further enhanced using index options, which are marked-to-market at year-end for tax purposes.
+Therefore, the taxpayer in this example can buy back the shares in less than 31 days as long as they bought a call option on the same stock in between the two transactions.
+If this strategy is used it may be beneficial to execute using two trading accounts.
+If executed in a single account, the normal reporting systems of the broker will likely incorrectly pick up the sale in Step 1 and purchase in Step 3 as a wash sale.

+- Sell long stock at a loss or cover short sale at a loss and replace the investment with an exchange traded fund (ETF) tied to the company's industry or sector.
+In this way, the ETF effectively serves as a temporary approximate substitute for sold stock(s) and still enables you to recognize the loss on your original position that was sold at a loss without incurring the wrath of the wash sale rule since the ETF will not be deemed substantially identical to the disposed of securities. - \ Anchin Observation: This transaction can be further enhanced using index options which are marked-to-market at year-end for tax purposes.
 One would sell an ETF that they are holding at a loss and then buy an option on the index the ETF references.
 As discussed above, the buying of the option triggers the wash sale rule and the losses from the ETF increase the cost basis of the index options.
-Said losses are then realized through the mark-to-market of the index options.

-(Cover) short sale at a loss and purchase a put option: Note that the wash sale rule will apply if the taxpayer (within the restricted period) executes another short sale with respect to substantially identical stock or securities.
-The wash sale rule in this respect (cover a short and buy a put option) is vague, with many practitioners believing this is a wash sale while others believing that it is not.
+Said losses are then realized through the mark-to-market of the index options. - (Cover) short sale at a loss and purchase a put option: Note that the wash sale rule will apply if the taxpayer (within the restricted period) executes another short sale with respect to substantially identical stock or securities.
+The wash sale rule in this respect (cover a short and buy a put option) is anything but clear with many practitioners believing this is a wash sale while others believing that it is not.

 Therefore, a cautionary best practice would be to employ a strategy similar to the "Purchase a call option strategy" discussed above where the taxpayer would (1) cover the short and recognize the loss; (2) the next day, purchase a put option - which triggers the wash sale rule; (3) the following day, re-short the stock and (4) sell (either later that day or the following morning) the put option to recognize the loss.
 Note that this last step (4) will not trigger the wash sale rule since the selling of a put at a loss will only be deemed a wash sale if the taxpayer buys another put with the same expiration date as the previously disposed of put within the restricted period.
+If this strategy is used it may be beneficial to execute using two trading accounts.
+If executed in a single account, the normal reporting systems of the broker will likely incorrectly pick up the short cover in Step 1 and re-short in Step 3 as a wash sale.

-• Sell long stock at a loss and sell a put option (or "write a put"): Where a taxpayer sells a long stock at a loss but seeks to remain economically at risk with respect to the stock, the wash sale rule seems to present an obstacle.
+Sell long stock at a loss and sell a put option (or "write a put"): Where a taxpayer sells a long stock at a loss but seeks to remain economically at risk with respect to the stock, the wash sale rule seems to present an obstacle.
 Not only is the taxpayer barred from reacquiring the stock during the restricted period, but the law also forbids the acquisition of a call option within this same period.